fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/AzureRM.Sql.md

 ### [Get-AzureRmSqlDatabaseImportExportStatus](./Get-AzureRmSqlDatabaseImportExportStatus.md)
-Gets the details of an import or export of an ssSDS.
+Gets the details of an import or export of an Azure SQL Database.

 ### [Get-AzureRmSqlDatabaseIndexRecommendations](./Get-AzureRmSqlDatabaseIndexRecommendations.md)
 Gets the recommended index operations for a server or database.

 ### [Get-AzureRmSqlDatabaseReplicationLink](./Get-AzureRmSqlDatabaseReplicationLink.md)
-Gets the geo-replication links between an ssSDS and a resource group or ssNoVersion.
+Gets the geo-replication links between an Azure SQL Database and a resource group or SQL Server.

 ### [Get-AzureRmSqlDatabaseRestorePoints](./Get-AzureRmSqlDatabaseRestorePoints.md)